 This Instant Pot Baba Ganoush is a quick and easy take on Lebanese roasted eggplant dip, a delicious, healthy appetizer or snack.
 This recipe is also Paleo, Whole30 and low FODMAP.

 - 1 large eggplant (about 16 oz unpeeled)

 - 5 ½ tbsp garlic-infused olive oil, divided

 - 2 tbsp tahini (which I buy cheaper at my local grocery store)

 - 1 tbsp lemon juice, freshly squeezed

 - ½ tsp sea salt, plus more for sprinkling

 - 1/8 tsp smoked paprika, plus more for garnish (optional)

 - Peel the skin off the eggplant using a vegetable peeler.
 Chop the top and bottom of the eggplant off.
 Once peeled with bottom and top removed, the eggplant should weigh about 12 oz.
 Then, chop the eggplant lengthwise into 1” x ½” strips (more or less).
 Chop the strips in half once horizontally.

 - Once all the eggplant strips have been seared, hit “Cancel” on the Instant Pot and pour in cold water.
 Wait about 15 seconds, then scrape the bottom of the pot clean with a plastic spoon.
-Add the trivet or a vegetable steamer to the inner pot and place all the strips on the trivet or in the steamer.
+Add the trivet or a vegetable steamer basket (I use one like this) to the inner pot and place all the strips on the trivet or in the steamer.